Weave Code

 league/flysystem

-League/Flysystem is a filesystem abstraction for PHP that provides a consistent API for local disks and cloud storage like S3.
-Swap adapters without changing your app, with support for reading/writing files, directories, visibility, and streams.
+Flysystem is a filesystem abstraction for PHP that lets you read, write, and manage files through a unified API across local disks and cloud storage (S3, FTP, SFTP, etc.).
+Swap adapters without changing app code, with consistent paths, streams, and visibility.

 View on GitHub